Umesh-n314/Uber_Fare_Prediction/README.md

 We extend our gratitude to our instructor, **Preety Singh**, for her guidance and mentorship throughout the project.
 We also appreciate the contributions of all team members who helped bring this project to life.

 ---

-This version provides more clarity and readability while maintaining all the critical project information.
-Let me know if you need further modifications!